ianthetechie/digital-garden/content/til/optimizing-rustc-target-features.md

 unix
 ```

-Aside: I'm not quite sure why, but this isn't a 1:1 match with `/proc/cpuinfo` on this box!
+~~Aside: I'm not quite sure why, but this isn't a 1:1 match with `/proc/cpuinfo` on this box!
 It definitely does support some AVX512 instructions,
 but those don't show up in the native CPU options.
-If anyone knows why, let me know!
+If anyone knows why, let me know!~~

+**UPDATE:** Shortly after publishing this post, Rust 1.89 was released.
+[This PR](https://github.com/rust-lang/rust/pull/138940) linked in the release notes caught my eye.
+Apparently the target features for AVX512 were not actually stable at the time of writing,
+but they are now.
+Re-running the above command with version 1.89 of rustc now includes the AVX512 instructions.

 # Checking the default features